-Cause of death: Pneumococcal meningitis Manner of death: Natural
+Cause of death: Pneumococcal meningitis

 - 1. Late use of antibiotics in a child with persistent pyrexia, a congenital cardiac defect, and a blood culture demonstrating Pneumococcus. - 2.
 The utilization of hypotonic solutions is recognized to cause hyponatremia, which may be complicated by cerebral edema. - 3.
 Need for prevention of secondary brain injury in the presence of hypoxemia and hyperpyrexia, the treatment of which could be optimized with early intubation, paralysis, hyperventilation and cooling.